-Back in the 1600s, when the French were exploring what would become Arkansas, they encountered the Quapaw Indians.
-Other tribes knew the Quapaw by a term meaning “south wind,” which to the French sounded something like the modern-day pronunciation of Arkansas.
-For the next 200 or so years, the state’s name was pronounced and spelled different ways.
-In fact, during the early days of statehood, even Arkansas’ two US senators disagreed about the pronunciation: One preferred “AR-kan-SAW and the other “Ar-KAN-zes.”
-Finally, in 1881, Arkansas’ General Assembly standardized die moniker declaring it should be spelled Arkansas but pronounced “AR-kan-SAW,” an Anglicized version of the original French pronunciation.
-Meanwhile, Kansas chose to adopt an English pronunciation based on the spelling of its name, which has similar roots.
+In the 1600s, Arkansas’ Quapaw Indians were known to other tribes by a term meaning “south wind,” which to French explorers sounded something like the modern-day pronunciation of Arkansas.
+There was no standard spelling or pronunciation for the next 200 years.
+During early statehood days, even Arkansas’ US senators disagreed about the pronunciation: One preferred “AR-kan-SAW;” the other, “Ar-KAN-zes.”
+Finally, in 1881, Arkansas’ General Assembly standardized the moniker, declaring it should be spelled Arkansas but pronounced “AR-kan-SAW,” an Anglicized version of the original French pronunciation.
+Meanwhile, Kansas chose to adopt an English pronunciation of its name, which has similar roots.

 So Arkansas reflects the state’s American Indian and French heritage.
 Now that we’ve cleared that up, you can get on with your research.
 Let us show the way.

 When the Spanish and French started exploring what became Arkansas in the 16th and 17th centuries, American Indians—primarily Quapaw, Osage and Caddo—lived there.
 Cherokee, Choctaw, Shawnee and Delaware arrived after 1790, pushed west by European settlers.